GuangyinJING/smpl-website/content/_index.md

       text: |
         <br>

-        The **SMPL** has been a hub in Xi'An China for soft active matter research since 2010.
-By exploring bacteria—nature’s tiny machines—we aim to uncover the fascinating physics that drives life in complex fluids at low Reynolds number.
+        The **SMPL** started focusing classical system of soft matter since 2010 in Xi'An west of China and now has been a hub for soft active matter research.
+By exploring bacteria—nature’s tiny machines—we aim to uncover the fascinating physics of sincle cell's life finding its smart way in complex fluids at low Reynolds number.
   - block: collection
     content:
       title: News & Events